kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

     1. Europe
     1. Bratislava
     1. empty password for the root user
+    1. TODO change the ip address acquisition of the eth0 interface from dhcp to static
   1. After the installation is done, shutdown the virtual machine by executing the `poweroff` command.
 1. Click on the `Settings` button for the `KVM server` virtual machine again.
 1. Go to `Storage`, left-click on the icon of the `CD`, then on the right-hand side click on the icon of CD with a triangle pointing downwards, and choose `Remove Disk from Virtual Drive`